fernando-aristizabal/gVal/README.md

 # gVal: Geospatial Evaluations
-gVal is a high-level Python package to evaluate geospatial datasets by computing agreement maps and metrics between a proposed dataset and a benchmark dataset.
+gVal is a high-level Python package to evaluate geospatial datasets by computing agreement maps and metrics between a candidate map and a benchmark map.

 # Requirements
 - Easy to use, well documented, high-level functionality.